iamawatermelo/wakapi-anyide/README.md

 These instructions are best run in an existing project.

 - Create a `.wakatime.cfg` file if you don't already have one.
-  If you're doing High Seas, this is explained in the Signpost (click "View instructions for all platforms" and scroll down).
+  If you're doing High Seas, you can just run the setup script (and ignore any errors about VS Code not being installed if there are any).

 - **Set your IDE to autosave as quickly as possible.**
   This is how wakapi-anyide is able to track your coding time.
 Ideally, something like a second, so it saves as you type.